Home / Destinations / Japan / The Best Things to Do in Noboribetsu, Hokkaido’s Hell Valley

 Back along the trail through the forest is the Oyunuma River.
 Here you’ll find the river’s naturally heated foot spa.
 A ledge built along the bank of the river allows you to soak your feet into the toasty pale blue thermal spring water that weaves through the forest.

-Oyunuma River’s foot spa is a wonderful place to relax whilst surrounded by Noboribetsu’s wonderful and unique natural scenery, Don’t forget to bring a small towel as this is one of the best things to do in Noboribetsu, particularly if you’re visiting Hell Valley during the winter.
+Oyunuma River’s foot spa is an idylic place to relax whilst surrounded by Noboribetsu’s wonderful and unique natural scenery.
+Don’t forget to bring a small towel as this is one of the best things to do in Noboribetsu, particularly if you’re visiting Hell Valley during the winter.

 Two of the demons that protect Noboribetsu